|40A.01||STATE AGRICULTURAL LAND PRESERVATION POLICY.|

 (4) payments to municipalities within the county for the purposes of clauses (1) to (3).

-The commissioner shall report to the legislature on January 1 of each year on activities under this chapter.
+The commissioner shall report to the legislature on March 1 of each even-numbered year on activities under this chapter.
 By July 1, 1985, the report must include the survey of public awareness in the awareness program.
 The report shall include recommendations for funding levels and other necessary legislative action.

 (1) small on-farm commercial or industrial operations normally associated with and important to farming in the agricultural preserve area;